Skip to main content ↓

 Assess your brand

-Think critically about what you want to communicate to potential customers about your brand.
+Think critically about how you want to promote your brand to potential customers.
 Are you a software provider that promises ease of use and a pleasing interface?
 A whimsical, hand-drawn arrow might be the right visual cue for your brand.

 However, if your software is a people-centric HR solution, it might make more sense to design the page with portraits of people gazing toward a call-to-action.